vmware/terraform-provider-vra7/website/docs/index.html.markdown

 # VMware vRA7 Provider

 > **_NOTE:_** The [End of General Support for VMware vRealize Suite7.x](https://knowledge.broadcom.com/external/article/326048/end-of-general-support-for-vmware-vreali.html) (which includes vRA 7.x, vRops 7.x and vRLI 7.x) was on September 1st, 2022.
-Therefore, VMware has also ended the active development of this Terraform Provider.
+Therefore, **VMware has ended the active development of this Terraform Provider**.
 We recommend users migrate to the [VMware vRealize Automation v8 Provider](https://registry.terraform.io/providers/vmware/vra/latest/docs).

 The VMware vRA7 provider gives Terraform the ability to work with [VMware vRealize Automation 7][vmware-vra].
 This provider can be used to deploy exisiting blueprints